robertbraeutigam/oscar/README.md

 }
 ```

-The `Ordering` equals the `Comparable` interface in Java, as it has one method to compare two objects of the same type.
+The `Ordering` interface is similar to the `Comparable` interface in Java, as it compares two objects of the same type.
 As `Integer implements an `Ordering` itself, all the ordering of the `Score` is delegated to the `points` variable.
 An `object` can implement and delegate multiple interfaces, just as in Java:

 ```oscar
 object Score(val player: Player, val points: Integer) implements